rockboroschool/website/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.16.41: Update the Dropbox client ID (necessary for new authentications).
-Prevent unnecessary resumptions when creating a clone.
+* 1.16.47: Various compatibility tweaks and improvements.
 A recommended update for all.